alchemycodelab/code-301-prework/README.md

 1. If you do not already have one, sign up for a user account at Code Wars.
 2. Complete [this kata](https://www.codewars.com/kata/check-the-exam).
 3. In the corresponding Canvas assignment, submit a link to your Code Wars profile page and copy/paste your solution code into the text box.

+### jQuery

+By the end of the first week, you will need to complete the official introductory [jQuery Course](https://try.jquery.com).
+The Canvas submission is a screenshot indicating that the course is complete.

 ### Setup of Your Laptop Dev Environment (Canvas assignment)